 Non-Surgical Treatments Provided by Arthritis & Sports

-Surgical Treatments Provided by Arthritis & Sports
+Surgical Procedures Performed by Arthritis & Sports

 Partial Knee Replacements

-Partial knee replacement surgery, also referred as “uni-compartmental knee replacement”, removes and replaces one damaged area of cartilage in the knee.
+Partial knee replacement surgery, also referred to as “uni-compartmental knee replacement”, removes and replaces one damaged area of the cartilage in the knee.
 This surgery is often recommended to patients who suffer from limited arthritis focused in one area of the knee.
 By removing only the damaged area, the healthy bone, cartilage, and ligaments of the knee are preserved.
 This can potentially delay or prevent the need for a total knee replacement.
 By maintaining the undamaged region, the knee may naturally function and have a greater range of motion.
-Since partial knee replacement is a less invasive knee surgery with smaller incisions, patients benefit from a faster rehabilitation.
+Since partial knee replacement is a less invasive knee surgery with smaller incisions, patients benefit from faster rehabilitation.